What Is the Most Powerful Leadership Skill?

 When you ask questions, you get that additional benefit.
 That is especially true when you use Observational Listening.
 What is that?
 It is a skill where you turn a conversation into a mental video.
 Yes, people can lie to you, but if you ask good questions and picture what people say, it becomes rather evident that something does not "add up."

 And, when you ask questions, always check your question with the Ultimate Question.
-Sometimes the question you ask is bad.
+Sometimes the question you ask could be better.
 Fortunately, it is easy to tell most of the time because the person is having a difficult time with it.
 That means you need to ask yourself...

 "What's a better question to ask?"